ElektraInitiative/libelektra/doc/help/elektra-related.md

 Additionally, Augeas has a rather poor level of abstraction and many syntactical details must be reflected in the configuration tree.
-Nevertheless, Elektra provides an [augeas plugin](/src/plugins/augeas/) which allows parts of Elektra's global configuration tree to be implemented using lenses.
+Nevertheless, Elektra provides an [augeas plugin](/src/plugins/augeas/) which allows parts of Elektra’s global configuration tree to be implemented using lenses.
 Lenses are a promising technology, which allow mapping from and to configuration files to be specified with a single program.